bmcarmody/eatery/README.md

 A recipe search engine built with React and Node JS, powered by the [Food2Fork API](https://www.food2fork.com/about/api).

+## Project Update
+Food2Fork API has been shutdown.

 ## Built With

 ### Front-End